Whether you got a nice bonus at work, an unexpected inheritance, or sold something of value, coming into some extra cash can be an awesome thing.

 For things you want to buy or do in the next few months or years, consider setting up a separate savings account that is safe, earns competitive interest, and will allow you to access the money when you’ve reached your goal.

-Some good options include a high-yield savings account at a bank, an online savings account, a cash management account, or a certificate of deposit (CD).
+Some good options include a high-yield savings account at a bank, an online savings account, a checking and savings account, or a certificate of deposit (CD).

 Keep in mind, though, that with a CD, you typically need to leave the money untouched for a certain period of time.